makrai/notes/bojic-25-llm-vs-human-senti-polit-emo-sarc.md

 meaning from vast textual data remains resource intensive.
 Latent content analysis, which involves decoding the underlying meanings, sentiments, and nuances in text, is crucial for understanding

+# Method

+## Annotation sentences

+* The textual items used for annotation 40 were curated and, where appropriate, adapted from existing literature and established datasets commonly used
+  * This approach ensured that the sentences were representative of the types of content typically encountered in real-world situations and aligned our study with prior research methodologies.
+* datasets and research studies in NLP and sentiment analysis.
+These included
+  * the Stanford Sentiment Treebank 12 and the Sentiment140 dataset 41 for
+    sentiment analysis; studies by
+  * Iyyer et al. 42 for political ideology in text; the
+  * EmoBank corpus 43 for emotional intensity; and
+  * the Sarcasm Corpus V2 44 for sarcasm detection.
+By using these sources, we
+* For each dimension, we developed 25 unique sentences, resulting in a total of 100 sentences for analysis.